nickhitos/mern-dashboard/README.md

 ## Credits

-[JSMastery](https://www.jsmastery.pro) for the resources, guidance, and design.
+[JSMastery](https://www.jsmastery.pro) for the resources and guidance.